thingsapart/EBB-pwm-peristaltic-stepper/README.md

 ### Connect to your PC.

 Connecting the EBB36 to your PC with a USB C cable will initially do nothing.
-The EBB36 is by default configured to use only power coming from its power connector, this power can range from a voltage of between 12 and 24v of power.
+The EBB36 is by default configured to use only power coming from its power connector, this power can range from a voltage of between 12v and 24v.
 So you need to connect both cables and make sure the power cable is powered.
 The default behaviour can be changed using one of the supplied jumpers however this is not recomended for this application.

 ![Attach wires](Guide/Images/AttachWires.png)